-Chantele is one of around 35,000 women in the UK living with secondary breast cancer this Mother’s Day.
-She has two children she had to explain this to.
+Chantele is one of around 35,000 women in the UK living with secondary breast cancer.

-However, she’s still here to spend this Mother’s Day with them because of Kadcyla - a life-extending secondary breast cancer drug.
-Incredibly, it has reduced all her tumours, the ones in her lymph nodes, neck and chest completely, and the one in her lung to the size of a pinprick.
+Chantele had to explain to her two children that she has incurable secondary breast cancer.
+However, she is still here with them because of Kadcyla, a life-extending secondary breast cancer drug.
+Kadycla has incredibly reduced all her tumours, the ones in her lymph nodes, neck and chest completely, and the one in her lung to the size of a pinprick, giving Chantele more time to spend with her two children.
 With the help of Breast Cancer Now’s campaigning work last year, it can now extend the lives of thousands of other women too.

 Over the last year our campaigning work meant that several breast cancer drugs, including Kadcyla, have been made available on the NHS in the UK.